MITLibraries/solenoid/docs/README.md

   * This is in the Lastpass DLAD shared notes folder.
   * Make sure to read the part about escaping special characters.
 * `heroku config:set WEB_CONCURRENCY=3`
+* `heroku config:set DJANGO_EMAIL_TESTING_MODE=False`
+  * If you want to send email to real liaisons and the scholcomm moira list, set this
+  * If it is anything else, or unset, emails will be sent to settings.ADMINS only
+  * This allows for testing email in a production-like environment without spamming people
 * For OAuth2:
   * `heroku config:set DJANGO_MITOAUTH2_KEY=<your MIT OAuth key>`
   * `heroku config:set DJANGO_MITOAUTH2_SECRET=<your MIT OAuth secret>`